isomerpages/enterprisesg-sac/media/news-releases/_posts/2024-04-22-post-Launch of New Accreditation Programme for Bio risk Management Audits.md

 Audits AOs are detailed in Appendix 4 of SAC CT 17.</p>
 <p></p>
 <p>Application for accreditation is now open through the SAC accreditation
-portal, SACiNET.
+portal, [SACiNet].
 Please contact your account manager for more details.</p>